 ‘Top of the Arch-Mage tower’

-“Oh this is the new mmo, hey Jack I am going in now.”
-Rebecca yelled across as she put her ticket in the door and it let her pass through.
+“Oh, this is the new MMO; hey Jack, I am going in now.”
+Rebecca yelled across as she put her ticket in the door, and it let her pass through.
 Jack acknowledged her as he continued to barter off his remaining tickets.
-Inside the room was nearly 20 pods, and only three others in the room.
+Inside the room were nearly 20 pods and only three others in the room.

 They all turned and looked at her.